Effect of Hurricane Katrina on Tulane University: 2005–06 Renewal Plan

 Facing a budget shortfall, the Board of Administrators announced a "Renewal Plan" on December 8, 2005 to reduce its annual operating budget and create a "student-centric" campus.
-At the end of January 2006, the administration reported an estimated $90 to $125 million shortfall for the 2005–06 year.
+For the 2005–06 fiscal year, the administration estimated operating losses at $300 to $450 million.
 Tulane laid off about 2,000 part-time employees in September and October 2005, 243 non-teaching personnel in November 2005, 230 faculty members in December 2005, and another 200 employees in January 2006.

 Under the Renewal Plan, Tulane eliminated six undergraduate and graduate programs in the Engineering School: mechanical engineering, civil engineering, electrical engineering, computer engineering, environmental engineering, and computer science, and also a bachelor's degree in exercise science.
+The university's reasoning states as follows:

-The remaining two engineering departments, biomedical engineering and chemical and biomolecular engineering, were merged into the new School of Science and Engineering.
+The remaining two engineering departments, biomedical engineering and chemical engineering, were merged into the new School of Science and Engineering.
+On December 10, 2005, Engineering School Dean Nicholas Altiero sent an email to Tulane engineering students stating that he was unsatisfied with the proposal and opposed the move.
 The university cut twenty-seven of its forty-five doctoral programs and suspended eight NCAA Division I intercollegiate athletic programs.

 As a result of the plan dismissing so many tenured faculty without what the American Association of University Professors considered "due cause", Tulane, along with Loyola University, Southern University, and University of New Orleans was censured by the AAUP.
 Tulane's responses purportedly showed that the AAUP's draft report was flawed significantly and contained numerous errors of fact, omission and interpretation.
 Tulane's administration responded that the final version of the AAUP report acknowledges some of the corrections the university offered, and continued to assert that errors and meritless conclusions remain in the final version.
 Tulane's censure was eventually lifted in November 2009, after the university adopted policies that were close to the organization's standards.

 For spring 2006 the administration reported that "94 percent of all students" returned.
 By keeping the school smaller, officials said they will not have to lower admission standards.